rknell/cordova-media-generator/README.md

 CLI Utility that generates Cordova / Phonegap image assets required for app store submission, icons, and splash screens.
 It requires your logo to have a solid background colour but does not distort or lose any image content so everything is at the maximum size without loss.

+## New in v0.2.0 - Support for different source images for icon, splash and custom assets.

 Usage:

 with NodeJS installed: